dustinpfister/hexo_sitesource/source/_posts/nodejs-html-to-json.md

 ## Basic example of html-to-json in node.

-So of couse as always the first thing is to install the package into a node project
+So of course as always the first thing is to install the package into a node project

 ```
 $ npm install node-to-json --save